 Istanbul Internships: Internships in major international law offices, corporate legal offices or in-house with international companies

 Kuwait Internships: Internships with one of the leading law firms in the Gulf region

 Students gain practical experience by doing legal work under the supervision of a legal professional in the host country, while receiving invaluable integration into the legal culture of the country and make invaluable professional contacts.
 The expectation of an intern is full-time work from the period of the internship (e.g., 40 hours or more a week of supervised legal work).
 Santa Clara Law requires a minimum of 50 hours of supervised legal work for each internship unit of credit.
-Application deadline for classes with internships is February 17, 2015.
+Application deadline for classes with internships is extended to March 23, 2015.

 Fees & Financial Aid

 Deposit: A non-refundable deposit of $300 for the class and an additional deposit of $700 for an internship (if applicable) is required to secure your spot and it is applied to the tuition charge

 Tuition: The tuition charge is $1000/unit for J.D. students.
 LL.M. students should contact us for tuition information.